d0tTino/finance-engine/docs/debt-simulation.md

 ## Heuristics

-The service supports three payoff strategies:
+The service supports four payoff strategies:

 ### Avalanche

 Prioritises accounts with the highest interest rate.
+When every balance reaches zero the selector returns `null`, signalling that no further overpayments should be scheduled.

 ### Snowball

 Targets the smallest balance first to build momentum.
+It shares the same termination behaviour as avalanche—once all balances are cleared the strategy stops recommending additional targets.

 ### Balanced

 Distributes extra payments proportionally across outstanding debts using a smooth weighted round-robin algorithm so larger balances receive additional payments more frequently.
-If the monthly budget is less than the combined minimum payments, the strategy applies the minimums first and no extra funds are allocated, leaving the monthly `cash_flow` at `0`.
+Minimum payments are always covered first; if they consume the entire monthly budget or no eligible balances remain, the strategy produces no extra allocations for that cycle.

+### Machine Learning (ml)

+Invokes an ONNX Runtime model to score each debt and choose the highest-ranked target.
+Should the configured model file be missing, fail to load, or return scores below the configured threshold, the strategy falls back to the avalanche heuristic to maintain deterministic behaviour.

 ## Ranking and Deviation